Quick search filter for DELL servers

 Types of RAID arrays, advantages and disadvantages

-This article covers the following RAID levels:
+This article discusses the following RAID levels:

-RAID 0 - rotation
+RAID 0 - striping

 RAID 1 - mirroring

-RAID 5 - alternating with parity
+RAID 5 - striping with parity

-RAID 6 - alternation with double parity
+RAID 6 - striping with double parity

-RAID level 0 - Alternate
+RAID Level 0 - Striping

 Advantages